 Mr. Goran informed the Board that EMI had submitted Part 2 of the GEFA loan application with principal forgiveness for the Bethany area for

-Mr. Goran informed the Board that Lavonia had resubmitted for the two grants on behalf of Hart County for the orthern runksewer line and that wd require approximately $295,000 in matching funds.
-Furthermore, Mr. Fesperman, City Manager of Lavonia, believes Hart County should pay the majority these matching funds.
+Mr. Goran informed the Board that Lavonia had resubmitted for the two grants on behalf of Hart County for the northern trunk sewer and that the project would require approximately $295,000 in matching funds.
+Furthermore, Lavonia believes Hart County should pay the majority of these matching funds.

 Members’ comments